dscgith/dsnd_p2_disaster_response/README.md

       `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

 3. Use data in webapp:
-    * To run the webapp locally, run:
+    * To run the webapp locally, go to the _app_ folder and run:
       `python run.py`
+    * Go to http://0.0.0.0:3001/ to view the webapp

 If filenames or filepaths are altered, changes to `run.py` are necessary to run the webapp.